 General P.G.T.
 Beauregard commanded the Confederate Army of the Mississippi in the western sector.
 When Federal forces captured New Madrid, Beauregard began concentrating his remaining forces at Corinth, Mississippi, where the Mobile & Ohio and Memphis & Charleston railroads intersected.
-At Beauregard’s request, General Braxton Bragg led 10,000 Confederates from Pensacola and Mobile to join the force gathering at Corinth.
-Also joining was 5,000 men under General Daniel Ruggles from New Orleans, leaving that important city nearly defenseless.
+At Beauregard’s request, Major General Braxton Bragg led 10,000 Confederates from Pensacola and Mobile to join the force gathering at Corinth.
+Also joining was 5,000 men under Brigadier General Daniel Ruggles from New Orleans, leaving that important city nearly defenseless.

-As Beauregard tried collecting manpower, he faced three armies advancing on three sides: Major General John Pope’s Army of the Mississippi in Missouri (left), Major General Ulysses S. Grant’s Army of the Tennessee in western Tennessee (front), and Major General Don Carlos Buell’s Army of the Ohio at Nashville (right).
+As Beauregard tried to collect manpower, he faced three armies advancing on three sides: Major General John Pope’s Army of the Mississippi in Missouri (left), Major General Ulysses S. Grant’s Army of the Tennessee in western Tennessee (front), and Major General Don Carlos Buell’s Army of the Ohio at Nashville (right).

-Grant’s advance was preceded by two Federal timber-clad gunboats, U.S.S.
+Grant’s advance was preceded by two Federal timber-clad gunboats, the U.S.S.
 Lexington and Tyler, reconnoitering up the Tennessee River all the way to the Tennessee-Mississippi line.
 The vessels exchanged fire with Confederate batteries at Pittsburg Landing, and then sailors (with sharpshooter support) came ashore to drive the Confederates off.
 Flag Officer Andrew H. Foote, commanding the Federal squadron, praised the commanders for securing the area and then added:

 “But I must give a general order that no commander will land men to make an attack on shore.
 Our gunboats are to be used as forts, and as they have no more men than necessary to man the guns, and as the Army must do the shore work, and as the enemy want nothing better than to entice our men on shore and overpower them with superior numbers, the commanders must not operate on shore, but confine themselves to their vessels.”